getgauge/gauge-gradle-plugin/Readme.md

 Use the gauge-gradle-plugin to execute specifications in your [Gauge](http://getgauge.io) Java project and manage dependencies using [Gradle](http://gradle.org//).

+> **NOTE**: Prior to v1.8.0 the `gauge-gradle-plugin` had a different community maintainer.
+Versions prior to this were published to
+Maven Central & Bintray; with out-of-date versions available on the Gradle Plugins Portal.
+>
+> From v1.8.0+ [the Gradle Plugins Portal](https://plugins.gradle.org/plugin/org.gauge) will be the primary means of release for this plugin; under the care of the core Gauge team.

 ## Installation

 ### On a new project